-How do you imagine the ideal om trip?
+How do you imagine the perfect om trip?

 I simply love your idea of the name of the blog ever since you launched Om Trips.
 Every time I see it was written I think about the same – where‘s the boundary between the physical journey to faraway destinations you’ve dreamed about and the journey to your own self?
 Somebody somewhere said that the only journey one takes is the journey of one’s own personal growth.
 I know from my own experience that each journey changes us a little and I think this is because the encounters with new people and new ideas represent situations that help us to get to know ourselves from a new point of view and to look at ourselves from a new and different perspective.
 Isn’t yoga just about this?
 For me, Om Trips is the point of intersection between these two – the physical and the spiritual world, between us and the others.

-Can we take an om trip to Paris or is it impossible?
+Can we take an om trip to Paris?

 You can take an om trip to anywhere!
 On the yoga mat in your bedroom, or to an overcrowded city like Paris 🙂 This depends entirely on you!

-Three things which we absolutely have to take with us to Paris in our luggage?
+Three things which we have to take with us to Paris in our luggage?

 - Eyes and heart hungry for new adventures!
 I’ll definitely advise you to leave all the clichés you’ve heard and seen about Paris and France (and they’re many).
 Paris is one of the cities people talk about a lot and expect a lot from… One thing’s for sure: your experience will be entirely new and different.
 You should leave the city to surprise you in its own way and keep your eyes open so you can get to know the real Paris!